mstites/telegramGoose/README.md

 * Send positivity
 * Pets
 * Would you like water?
 Yes -> happy goose noises No -> sad goose noises
+* Change directories to make more sense
+*

 * Give reassurement for driving the day of - build a python script to modify it

+Requirements:
+* telepot
+* pandas